 Writing an impact letter sends a powerful message to your family member in treatment about breaking the silence and secretiveness about addiction and/or mental illness.
-It is one of the ways how to align with a clinical team to fight common denial and defensiveness of addiction.
-It is not punishment, rather a gesture of courage to speak up the truth of the impact of the addiction.
+It is one of the ways to align with a clinical team to fight the common denial and defensiveness of addiction.
+It is not punishment, but rather a gesture of courage to speak the truth of the impact of the addiction.
 You don't attack the person but a strong denial of disease of addiction or mental illness.
 Your impact letter is used therapeutically and will help us to treat your loved one effectively.
 Limit the letter to 2-4 pages.

-GUIDELINES TO WRITE AN IMPACT LETTER TO YOUR ADDICTED LOVED ONE

-INTRODUCTION: A brief opening statement of love that specifically states the nature of your relationship.

-2LOVE: Give specific reasons why you love and care about the person, remembering times when you were proud of him/her, when he/she was there for you, examples of her/his best character traits.
+- 1. START WITH AN INTRODUCTION: A brief opening statement of love that specifically states the nature of your relationship. - 2.
+EXPRESS YOUR LOVE FOR THE PERSON: Give specific reasons why you love and care about the person, remembering times when you were proud of him/her, when he/she was there for you, examples of her/his best character traits.
 Be sincere, avoid empty flattery.
-If the addict's behavior has been difficult for a long time, remember back to better days.

-3 REFRAMING OF THE PROBLEM: Discuss addiction problem from the point of understanding it as a genetic, progressive and chronic disease.
-Differentiate addiction from character and willpower issues.
+If the addict's behavior has been difficult for a long time, remember back to better days. - 3.
+REFRAME OF THE PROBLEM: Discuss addiction problem from the point of understanding it as a genetic, progressive, and chronic disease.
+Differentiate addiction from character and will-power issues.
 Talk about the need for an ongoing recovery program after treatment.
 If any other people in your family suffered from addiction/alcoholism, mention that it runs in the family.
-Show that your loved one has a choice to be in recovery and take recovery seriously.

-FACTS: Provide specific, firsthand examples of problems caused by alcohol, or other drugs.
+Show that your loved one has a choice to be in recovery and take recovery seriously. - 4.
+PROVIDE FACTS: Provide specific, firsthand examples of problems caused by alcohol, or other drugs.
 Don't use judgmental or blaming language.
 Let the facts speak for themselves.
 1-3 examples are sufficient.
 Report how you felt at the time using "I" statements.
-In this paragraph, mentioned how your life has been impacted by addiction - focus on yourself and tell the truth (stress, health, finances, marriage, family, friends, work).

-- SCOMMITMENT: Make a personal commitment to your own recovery (12-step meeting and /or therapy) and how you will support addict's recovery coming from an understanding that this is a family disease and it requires that entire family participates in the recovery process. - BOTTOM LINE: Are those things you will no longer do to support the disease of addiction.
+In this para-graph, mention how your life has been impacted by addiction focus on yourself and tell the truth (stress, health, finances, marriage, family, friends, work). - 5.
+MAKE A COMMITMENT: Make a personal commitment to your own recovery (12-step meeting and /or therapy) and how you will support addict's recovery coming from an under-standing that this is a family disease, and it requires that entire family participates in the recovery process. - 6.
+SET A BOTTOM LINE: Are those things you will no longer do to support the disease of addiction.
 It is a statement of new boundaries that support recovery.
-Boundaries include: supporting sober living, limited financial help, expecting a person to get a job, expecting them to go to 12-step meetings, consequences for relapse, etc. - AFFIRMATION: End on a positive note painting a positive picture of the future-giving your loved one a reason to continue sobriety beyond treatment.
+Boundaries include: supporting sober living, limited financial help, expecting a person to get a job, expecting them to go to 12-step meetings, consequences for relapse, etc. - 7.
+GIVE A POSITIVE AFFIRMATION: End on a positive note painting a positive picture of the future- giving your loved one a reason to continue sobriety beyond treatment.
 Give him/her sense of purpose.

-PROGRESSION OF ADDICTION IN THE FAMILY

-DETAILS OF EACH STAGE